New Economic Policy: Beginnings

 Urban workers formed the core of Bolshevik support, so the exodus posed a serious problem.
 Factory production severely slowed or halted.
 Factories lacked 30,000 workers in 1919.
 To survive, city dwellers sold personal valuables, made artisan craft-goods for sale or barter, and planted gardens.
 The acute need for food drove them to obtain 50–60% of food through illegal trading (see meshochnik).
 The shortage of cash caused the black market to use a barter system, which was inefficient.
 Drought and frost led to the Russian famine of 1921, in which millions starved to death, especially in the Volga region, and urban support for the Bolshevik party eroded.
 When no bread arrived in Moscow in 1921, workers became hungry and disillusioned.
 They organised demonstrations against the Bolshevik Party's policy of privileged rations, in which the Red Army, Party members, and students received rations first.
 The Kronstadt rebellion of soldiers and sailors broke out in March 1921, fueled by anarchism and populism.

 In 1921 Lenin replaced the food requisitioning policy with a tax, signaling the inauguration of the New Economic Policy.
+Leon Trotsky had also proposed the principles which would underlie the NEP in 1920 to the Politbureau in an effort to mitigate urgent economic matters arising from war communism.
+He would later reproach Lenin privately about the delayed government response in 1921–1922.

+The famine of 1921–1922 epitomized the adverse effects of war communism, and to mitigate those effects, Lenin instituted the NEP, which encouraged private buying and selling.
+However, many Bolsheviks saw the policy as "a step backwards".
+That included Lenin himself, who defended the measure as "taking one step backward to take two steps forward later on".